Compare Medicare Bundled Payment Models Side-by-Side

 The OCM is a voluntary model in which oncology practices receive monthly care management fees and are eligible for bonus payments if they lower overall Medicare spending and meet quality goals for episodes of chemotherapy and related care.
 CMS offers multiple risk/reward options to participating practices.
 Commercial insurers are also participating.

-The EPMs include three mandatory bundled payment models—the acute myocardial infarction (AMI) model, the coronary artery bypass graft (CABG) model, and the surgical hip and femur fracture treatment (SHFFT) model.
-The bundled payments for each of these models include all inpatient hospital services, physician services, post-acute care services, and other related services through 90 days after the initial hospital discharge.
-Participants can gain financially if total spending for an episode is below a quality-adjusted “target price.”
-Although a CMS proposed rule, published August 17, 2017, would cancel all EPMs, they are currently scheduled to start on January 1, 2018.
+CMS recently canceled all three EPMs, originally scheduled to start in 2018.
+These three mandatory bundled payment models were the acute myocardial infarction (AMI) model, the coronary artery bypass graft (CABG) model, and the surgical hip and femur fracture treatment (SHFFT) model.
+The bundled payments for each of these models included all inpatient hospital services, physician services, post-acute care services, and other related services through 90 days after the initial hospital discharge.

-The CR Incentive Payment Model is a mandatory, bonus-only model for hospitals in 90 geographic areas.
-In this model, CMS makes added payments to hospitals based on the number of cardiac rehabilitation sessions that applicable Medicare patients receive after discharge.
-Although a CMS proposed rule, published August 17, 2017, would cancel the CR model, it is scheduled to begin on January 1, 2018.
+CMS recently canceled the CR Incentive Payment model, originally scheduled to start in 2018.
+This model was a mandatory, bonus-only bundled payment model for hospitals in 90 geographic areas.
+It was designed for CMS to make added payments to hospitals based on the number of cardiac rehabilitation sessions that applicable Medicare patients receive after discharge.

 BPCI Model 1, which focused on Medicare hospital admissions in its bundle, achieved modest net savings ($10 million across two years), attributable mostly to discounted Medicare payments to hospitals.
 Notably, Medicare spending on care following hospitalizations was higher for the test episodes than the comparison group.
 Most hospital participants ultimately withdrew and the model has ended.